 United States Penitentiaries | High-Security Prisons

-High-security federal prisons house the least number of federal prisoners, around 12 percent.
+United States Penitentiaries house the least number of federal prisoners, around 12 percent.
 USPs are some of the most violent and inhumane prisons in the world.
 Violence, drug use, and abuse – both at the hands of prison guards and fellow prisoners – are virtually systematic.
 Prisoners don’t have fist fights; they stab one another with shanks, and gangs effectively run the compounds.
-Only the most hardened and brazen survive.
+Only the most hardened and brazen survive in high security prisons.
 Inmates with a history of cooperation with the government or sex offenses are usually unable to remain in general population.
 If they attempt to do so, they are often maimed or killed

 USPs are infused with tension, especially racial animus and geographically oriented turf disputes.
-While the Bureau does its best to play down the violence in USPs, several correctional officers have been murdered by inmates in recent years.
+While the Bureau does its best to play down the violence in United States Penitentiaries, several correctional officers have been murdered by inmates in recent years.
 Dozens of prisoners have been killed in the last decade.

 Over a dozen USPs exist, but placement is less dependent on an inmate’s state or region of origin and more on each institution’s needs (i.e., racial break- down, gang issues, etc.).
-As such, inmates beginning their sentence at the high-security level are likely to be housed far from home.
+As such, inmates beginning their sentences at high-security prisons are likely to be housed far from home.

 Michael Santos, who spent time in more than a dozen federal facilities during his twenty-five-year sentence, was determined to better himself during his incarceration.
 But, he notes, “High-security penitentiaries are not quite the same as universities.
 On more than one occasion, I had to walk through puddles of blood.
 I had to stay focused through lockdowns, mass violence, and the deafening noise of hatred.”
 But he worked toward his goals and found success.

 List of High-Security Prisons | United States Penitentiaries